scloud19/SECipedia/apache/apache_tutorial/apache_intro_material.md

     Threading Review
       Apache has certain modules that can more efficiently utilize the CPU and thus, can help mitigate DoS attacks

-      These modules utilize threading which the operating system's scheduler controls
+      These modules utilize multi-threading which the operating system's scheduler controls

+      Think of multi-threading as a operating systems "load balancer" Understanding the mechanics of threading is VERY important in your securing journey, as many attacks aim to crash a system by overwhelming its resources.
+          By making sure that your code is compatible with multi-threading (ex: leveraging Java's Thread objects) AND making sure that your server software utilizes multi-threading, you can potentially subvert a lot of attacks.

       What is a scheduler?
         Spoke about this in Linux Architecture series (kernel's process scheduler)